x

 Now, 26 years after Shepard's killing, lawmakers in Michigan are hoping to ban the use of LGBTQ panic defenses in the state through House Bill 4718.

-"It doesn't really line up with with the the welcoming message that that we've been really successful in promoting," Michigan House Speaker Pro Tempore Laurie Pohutsky said.
+"It doesn't really line up with the welcoming message that we've been really successful in promoting," Michigan House Speaker Pro Tempore Laurie Pohutsky said.
 "But, we clearly have some work to do, and eliminating this defense is an easy step and a common sense step in that direction."

 According to the latest tally from the National LGBTQ+ Bar, 18 states and the District of Columbia have banned the defense.